Engineering Favorable Propagation: Near-Field IRS Deployment for Spatial Multiplexing: IRS Deployment Strategy in Sparse MIMO

 The summation range for $k$ is bounded by $|k| \le (N_u-1)+(N_v-1) = N_u+N_v-2$.
 The premise $M>N_u+N_v-2$ thus ensures that the only integer multiple of $M$ within this range is $k=0$.
-Consequently, all terms in the summation vanish except for the term corresponding to $k=0$.
+Consequently, all terms in the summation vanish except for those corresponding to $k=0$.

-For $k=0$, the kernel evaluates to its peak value, $f_M(0)=M^2$, and the condition $k=s+t=0$ implies $s=-t$.
-The expression for $g_{jk}$ therefore simplifies to the contribution from this single term:
+For $k=0$, the kernel evaluates to its peak value, $f_M(0)=M^2$, and the condition $k=s+t=0$ implies $t=-s$.
+Since Theorem 1 excludes the case $(s,t)=(0,0)$, the term $s=0$ must be removed.
+The expression for $g_{jk}$ therefore simplifies to

 The summation is over all valid indices $s$ such that $t=-s$ is also a valid index.
 This constrains $|s| \le N_{\min}-1$, which completes the proof. \end{proof}

 Proposition 2 captures the near-field geometric effect through the closed-form correlation term $g_{jk}$ in \eqref{progjk}.
 To obtain simple design rules with respect to the IRS size and the BS aperture, we next specialize to a square IRS with $N_u=N_v=\sqrt{N}$, which leads to the following corollary.